-As discussed in the Introduction of this lab, the GPIO Pcore requires several library references (subcores) to function.
+As discussed in the Introduction of this lab, the AXI GPIO Pcore requires several library references (sub-cores) to function.

-Because these library cores do not exist in the latest Vivado releases, start by packaging the libraries before you package the GPIO Pcore.
+Because these library cores do not exist in the latest Vivado releases, start by packaging the libraries before you package the AXI GPIO Pcore.

-Use the Create and Package Wizard
+Use the Create and Package New IP Wizard

-- From the Tools menu, select Create and Package New IP to open the Create and Package IP wizard. - 2.
-In the Create and Package New IP dialog box welcome screen, click Next. - 3.
-In the Create Peripheral, Package IP, or Package a Block Design screen, select Package a specified directory.
+- 1. Select Tools → Create and Package New IP to open the Create and Package New IP wizard. - 2.
+In the Create and Package New IP wizard welcome screen, click Next.

-Figure 37: Create Peripheral, Package IP or Package a Block Design
+In the Create Peripheral, Package IP or Package a Block Design page, select Package a specified directory.

-- 4. In the Package a Specified Directory dialog box, shown in the following figure, set the options as follows: - Directory: <Extract_Dir>/lab3/pcores/proc_common_v3_00_a - Check the Package as a library core option.
+- 4. In the Package a Specified Directory page, shown in the following figure, set the options as follows: - Directory: <Extract_Dir>/lab3/pcores/proc_common_v3_00_a - Check the Package as a library core option.

-- 5. Click Next.
+- Click Next.

-- In the Edit in IP Packager Project Name page, leave the default name and location, and click Next.
+- 6. In the Edit in IP Packager Project Name page, leave the default name and location, and click Next.

 - 7. Click Finish.